A link to our club database page with the North American Flyball Association.

 Re-Runs

 Unless the dog is making a consistent error (bobbling, missing jumps, dropping the ball, leaving the lane, etc.), re-runs are useless.
 It is better to reserve the dog’s energy than to re-run the dog.
+We will re-run a dog to win a heat, if it benefits the team placement.

 Passes